umar601/ranchers-clone/README.md

 # ranchers-clone
-This is ranchers clone made using html css.
+This is ranchers clone made using html css and javascript.
 This is a complete project.
 This made by using basic concepts of html ans css.
-This can be submitted as project.
+This can be submitted as project. we have also used some basic concepts of javascript to make this clone.